gitmrbean/rpi_Google_vision/README.md

 Raspberry - Installed with Dexter OS or Raspbian OS in Sdcard Raspberry pi (3B+) with attached camera is used as client to capture images.
-Valid Google credentials for OAuth 2.0 to Access Google APIs
+Valid Google credentials for OAuth 2.0 to Access Google APIs Install fswebcam and gcpview if RPI is connected to PC for viewing captured image.

 **Appliction**